Mehak3010/verify-gateway/README.md

 # Verification & Anti-Hallucination Gateway

+**🔴 Live demo: [verify-gateway.streamlit.app](https://verify-gateway.streamlit.app/)** — try it with a seeded example or paste your own text, no setup required.

 A modular checkpoint that sits between a low-code / enterprise AI agent and its end-user output.
 It extracts factual claims (statistics, citations, legal references), checks each one against external evidence, and blocks